-Music Technology A/B
+Music Technology A/B 6605, 6607

 Students learn the techniques of electronic sound production and manipulation, and apply them to create their own compositions.
 They use specialized electronic equipment and computer software to synthesize, modify, and record sounds.
-Students analyze and evaluate examples of electronic music, as well as multiarts works featuring electronic music sources.
+Students analyze and evaluate examples of electronic music.
 Career options in electronic music are explored.

-Music Theory and Composition, Advanced Placement A/B
+Music Theory and Composition, Advanced Placement A/B 6547/6548

 Students with strong interest and preparation in music will gain increased fluency in all aspects of music notation while strengthening skills in tonal memory and aural analysis.
 Practice in sight-singing, dictation, composition, improvisation, and score analysis will prepare the students to meet the requirements of the College Board for advanced placement in music theory.
 It is expected that students enroll for both semesters.
-Students should have at least one credit in another high school music class before attempting this course.
+Students should have at least one credit in another high school music class before attempting this course and must receive permission from the instructor before enrolling.